 Indication of whether or not the distributing corporation has adopted term limits for the directors on its board or other mechanisms of board renewal and, as the case may be, a description of those term limits or mechanisms or the reasons why it has not adopted them.
+The Corporation has not adopted term limits or mechanisms or the reasons why it has not adopted them.
 The Corporation has not adopted term limits for the directors comprising the Board.
 At this time, the Board does not believe that it is in the best interests of the Corporation to establish a limit on the number of times a director may stand for election.
 While such a limit could help create an environment where fresh ideas and viewpoints are available to the Board, a director term limit could also disadvantage the Corporation through the loss of the beneficial contribution of directors who have developed increasing knowledge of, and insight into, the Corporation and its operations, over a period of time.
+Term Limits and other Mechanisms of Board Renewal corporation has adopted term limits for the directors on its board or other mechanisms of board renewal and, as the case may be, a description of those term limits or mechanisms or the reasons why it has not directors comprising the Board.
+At this time, the Board does not believe that it is in the best interests of the Corporation to establish a limit on the number of times a director may stand for election.
+While such a limit could help create an environment where fresh ideas and viewpoints are available to the Board, a director term limit could also disadvantage the Corporation through the loss of the beneficial contribution of directors who have developed increasing knowledge of, and insight into, the